Who are we?

-Our signboards have the latest info gathered from different sources.
-You can discover the plants use in traditional herbal medicine, to the latest studies on chemistry, biology and in humans, to the folklore and magic behind each plants use.
+Our signboards have the latest information gathered from different sources.
+You can discover the plants use in traditional herbal medicine to modern plant medicine, the latest studies on chemistry and biology, to the folklore behind each plants use.

 When you want to learn more you can join one of our workshops.
-They are run independently to the physic garden on a range of subjects all relating to the healing properties of plants from remedy making to writing.
-And our Foundation in plant course is an easy inspiring way to bring herbs for health into your life.
+They are run independently to the physic garden on a range of subjects all relating to the healing properties of plants such as safe home remedy making to workshops for wellbeing such as writing and art.
+Our Foundation in Plant Medicine course is an easy inspiring way to bring plants for health into your life.

 We always have projects on the go, from research and science to our in residences, and we’re fund raising in several areas.
 If you would like to donate, you would make a big difference, just visit our donation page.